osudrl/cassie-trajectory-editor/WRITEUP.md

 ![flowdiagram](https://i.imgur.com/ivDmzPu.png)

 The diagram shows the four main elements of the current IK solver.
-These elements, in the order they are discussed here, are listed below:
+These elements, in the order they are discussed, are listed below:

 * PD Control